DataDog/hiring-engineers/answers.md

 ## Create a new Datadog account.

 * Use your web browser and open https://www.datadoghq.com/ and follow the instructions to create a new account
-* After signing up, your new Datadog home page will appear like below:
+* After signing up, your new Datadog home page will appear like below screenshot.
+Although you may not see any host reporting yet.
 * Datadog provides a 14 day trial to evaluate the product.
 This should be ample amount of time to perform this excercise.

 ![new-dd-account](screenshots/1.6.new.dd.account.png)